Your home’s water safety depends on properly functioning backflow prevention devices. When was the last time you had yours tested?

 - Visual inspection: The tester will look for any obvious signs of damage or wear.

 - Performance testing: This is where they check if the device is working.
-They’ll use special gauges to measure the pressure in different parts of the device.
+Technicians use pressure gauges to check for proper function.

 - Cleaning procedures: If needed, they’ll clean out any debris that might be affecting the device’s performance.